Reactions to the killing of Osama bin Laden: Current and former officials

 Former U.S. President George W. Bush said that "this momentous achievement marks a victory for America, for people who seek peace around the world, and for all those who lost loved ones on September 11, 2001".
 Former U.S. President Bill Clinton described it as "a profoundly important moment for people all over the world who want to build a common future of peace, freedom, and cooperation for our children".
 U.S. Secretary of State Hillary Clinton said: "The fight [against terrorism] continues, and we will never waver.
 I know there are some who doubted this day would ever come, who questioned our resolve and our reach.
 But let us remind ourselves, this is America.
 We rise to the challenge, we persevere, and we get the job done."

 New York City Mayor Michael Bloomberg said that he hoped the death of bin Laden "would comfort those who lost loved ones" in the September 11, 2001 attacks.
 Former National Security Advisor and Secretary of State Condoleezza Rice characterized the news as "absolutely thrilling", adding that she was "overwhelmed with gratitude and continue[s] to be amazed at what our military has achieved".
 The event was also applauded by past Republican presidential contenders, including former Massachusetts governor Mitt Romney, former Minnesota governor Tim Pawlenty, and Senator John McCain.
 Several U.S. senators questioned whether Pakistani authorities knew about bin Laden's presence in Pakistan, and had protected him.

 On May 12, 2011, former Supreme Court Justice John Paul Stevens, speaking at a Northwestern University symposium, told the audience that based on his knowledge of the facts, "It was not merely to do justice and avenge Sept.
 11, [but] to remove an enemy who had been trying every day to attack the United States....
 I haven't the slightest doubt it was entirely appropriate for American forces to act" as they did.

 In an interview with 60 Minutes, U.S. Secretary of Defense Robert Gates said "I worked for a lot of these guys [referring to the eight U.S. commanders-in-chief he has worked for during his career].
 And this is one of the most courageous calls, decisions that I think I've ever seen a president make.
 For all of the concerns that I've just been talking about.
 The uncertainty of the intelligence.
 The consequences of it going bad.
 The risk to the lives of the Americans involved.
 It was a very gutsy call."

+On May 3, The New York Times published a Ben Ferencz letter that argued that "illegal and unwarranted execution—even of suspected mass murderers—undermines democracy".